-Thinning of high forest stands is necessary to grow good timber, but it can significantly influence the conservation value of a wood.
+Thinning is necessary to grow good timber, but it can significantly influence the conservation value of a wood.
 All the species in a natural mixture should be retained as late into the rotation as possible, and preferably into the final crop.
 Final thinnings can be designed to achieve advance regeneration.
-Heavy and early thinning may help a shrub layer to persist or develop and retain a vigorous ground vegetation.
+Heavy and early thinning will enable a shrub layer to persist or develop, retain a vigorous ground vegetation and allow shade-tolerant trees to form a productive underwood.
 Patches with different intensities of thinning will allow some structural diversity into a wood which might otherwise be uniform.
 Thinning also provides an opportunity to bring in some early income.

 In naturally-regenerated stands respacing should be done about year 15, though beech can be left somewhat longer without detriment.
-Beech will continue to regenerate into birch groups for up to 15 years after initial establishment, slowly outgrowing the surrounding birch.
+Beech will continue to regenerate into ash groups for up to 15 year after initial establishment, slowly outgrowing the surrounding ash.
+If thinning is postponed, beech tend to grow with flat tops which cannot subsequently grow into tall, straight stems.
 The overwood must be removed while the regeneration is still supple enough to withstand extraction damage.

-Beech-dominated groups should normally be thinned first after 30-40 years and last about 80-90 years, or some 20 years before final crop trees are felled.
+Groups in beech-ash woods should normally be thinned first after 30-40 years and last at about 80-90 years, or some 20 years before final crop trees are felled.
 Stems should be selected for vigour, good form and potential timber value, but the aim should be to maintain a mixture of species in the stand throughout the rotation.
-Most birches, however, should be removed from groups before the last thinning because they mature at about 60 years.
-Good oaks should be retained as part of the mixture.
-Some birch can be kept to provide dead wood habitats.
+Beech and oak may be favoured more strongly in the final thinning but other species should still be retained to some extent.

-Neglected beech stands can be improved by thinning at all ages.
+Long-neglected beech stands can be improved by thinning at all ages.
 This provides an alternative to clear felling when rehabilitating a wood.